SirLefti/piboy/README.md

 configuration (the way how the Pi-Boy reads the user input). ``TkInterface`` can be used for development and simulation purposes without a Raspberry Pi.
 It implements both ``BaseInterface`` and ``BaseInput`` and thus should be used as interface and input.
 On a Raspberry Pi use ``ILI9486Interface`` and ``GPIOInput``.

+This project uses FreeSansBold as default font.
+If the font cannot be found despite being installed, or you do not want to install it, place the ``FreeSanBold.ttf`` in the root directory as a workaround.